fuad1502/self-study-cs/README.md

 been doing in my ~7 months career gap.
 However, I quickly realized that this would also be useful to anyone out there who also found themselves wanting to study everything there is in the computer science field of study by themselves.

+> ⚠️ **Disclaimer**: I am by no means an expert in Computer Science, in fact, as you will soon read, I am meerly a novice.
+Any advice should be taken with a grain of salt.

 ## Background
 I am an Electrical Engineering graduate and have been working in the hardware